gitlabhq/omnibus-gitlab/README.md

 with the omnibus packages.
 The short answer to this is: do not run that command, it is only for GitLab installations from source.

-The GitLab web interface uses CSS and Javascript files, called 'assets' in Ruby on Rails-speak.
+The GitLab web interface uses CSS and JavaScript files, called 'assets' in Ruby on Rails-speak.
 In the [upstream GitLab repository](https://gitlab.com/gitlab-org/gitlab-ce/tree/master/app/assets) these files are stored in a developer-friendly way: easy to read and edit.
 When